Bistabledome.com: AI Can Revive Dome Tech For Low Cost Shape Sensors, Soft Robots, Shaping Thin High Strength Metals

 “Flex actuated overlapping bistable domes are very shallow and formed in thin high strength steel.
 They create structures that are considerably stiffer than the original material but only 2 or 3 times as thick in profile” says Ericson.
 “When bent OBD behavior can be used to monitor shape and changing shape.”

 “One bistable dome is a very simple structure but overlapping interconnected rows and arrays get complicated.
-AI can help develop OBD applications with pattern recognition, predictive modeling, simulation and experimentation, rapid prototyping, and material research.
-And OBD products will expand uses for AI.”
+Years ago some car companies considered OBDs for air bag seat sensors but there was no AI then.
+Artificial intelligence can help with pattern recognition, predictive modeling, simulation and experimentation, rapid prototyping, and material research for many different applications.
+And OBD products will expand uses for AI,” says Ericson.

 The short video below demonstrates OBD behavior in rows and arrays.